Consumption of red and processed meats has long been linked to an increased risk of colorectal cancer, according to epidemiological research.

 Researchers at Dana-Farber Cancer Institute in Boston sequenced the DNA of 900 patients who had previously provided advice on their diet and lifestyle in the years leading up to their diagnosis of colorectal cancer, providing the evidence that led to the definition of the link between mutations and red meat consumption, as well as an increase in correlated mortality.

 Colorectal cancer is the third most common disease in males and the second most common cancer in women globally.
-Obesity, sedentary lifestyle, and lifestyle all have a part in the start, development, and progression of the illness, as well as obesity, sedentary lifestyle, and lifestyle.
+Obesity, a sedentary lifestyle, and lifestyle all have a part in the start, development, and progression of the illness, as well as obesity, sedentary lifestyle, and lifestyle.

 In terms of carcinogenicity, red meat is mostly affected by processing procedures (in reality, harmful chemicals like nitrates or nitrites might be added) and cooking methods (it seems that cooking at high temperatures, for example, grilling or frying, determines the formation of potentially carcinogenic substances).